DISARMFoundation/DISARMframeworks/generated_pages/counters_index.md

 <tr>
 <td><a href="counters/C00164.md">C00164</a></td>
 <td>compatriot policy</td>
-<td>protect the interests of this population and, more importantly, influence the population to support pro-Russia causes and effectively influence the politics of its neighbors</td>
+<td>protect the interests of a population and influence the population to not support disinformation causes and effectively influence the politics of its neighbors</td>
 <td>M013 - targeting</td>
 <td>TA02 Objective Planning</td>
 <td>D03</td>